Brunovsky/kickstart/code/analysis.md

 ## Simplex

-In `simplex.hpp` we solve linear programming problems over the rationals.
+In `linear/simplex.hpp` we solve linear programming problems over the rationals.
 All problems are maximization problems, for minimization negate the objective function.

-The `simplex` class owns the problem (like flow).
+The `simplex<F>` class owns the problem (like flow).

-We rely on `frac.hpp` for fractions and `mat.hpp` for the tableau and pivot operations.
+We rely on `numeric/frac.hpp` or `numeric/bfrac.hpp` for fractions and `linear/matrix.hpp` for the tableau and pivot operations.

+Using `frac` may lead to overflow issues for big linear programs as the denominators grow.
+Using `bfrac` has no such issues but with considerable performance penalty.
+This is a standard tradeoff; pick whichever is appropriate.

-All linear problems are properly handled, including unbounded and impossible problems, basis degeneracy, all constraint types
+All linear problems are properly handled, including unbounded and impossible problems, basis degeneracy, and all constraint types.

 ```
     Maximize cx
     Subject to
-        Ax OP b
+        Ax {<= == >=} b
         x >= 0

-    n variables, m constraints
+    N variables, M constraints
     all numbers are rational
     all coefficients (a, b, c) can be any rational (negative, zero, positive)
 ```